djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 [LocA] [LocB]    [LocC] [LocD]
 ```

-- **Minimum Bounding Rectangle (MBR):** The smallest rectangle that completely contains a spatial object.
+- Minimum Bounding Rectangle (MBR) is the smallest rectangle that completely **contains** a spatial object.
-- **Hierarchical Organization:** Similar to R-Trees, using MBRs to organize spatial data.
+- Hierarchical organization is similar to R-Trees, using MBRs to **organize** spatial data.
+- Each node in the tree structure contains one or more MBRs that cover its child nodes.
+- Leaf nodes store the actual spatial objects along with their corresponding MBRs.
+- Non-leaf nodes store MBRs that represent the spatial extent of their child nodes, facilitating efficient **navigation**.

 **Use Cases:**

 - Geographical Information Systems (GIS) for mapping and spatial analysis.